TEDxIWU/tedxiwu/README.md

 ```

 ## Code formatting
 This repo uses prettier eslint.
-Code may be formatted with `npm run format`
+Code may be formatted with `yarn run format`

 ## Deployment